Tanushreechaudhary/The-Deceptive-Visualization/README.md

-# The Pursuit of Happiness!
+# The Deceptive Project - Does more holidays mean more happiness?

 ## Project Statement:
 Why this topic?
 Since most of us spend a great deal of our lives working, it is inevitable that holidays play a key role in shaping our levels of happiness.
 Subjective wellbeing – often loosely referred to as happiness – can be measured along multiple dimensions, but here I am focussing on the affect of holidays on a country's happiness.
 By looking at the data, I realized that countries that rank high in terms of productivity are more happier.
 So, it would be really interesting to monitor these factors and analyzing the reasons behind a high or low happiness score.